Tall (fin. approx. 4.68” tall x 3” wide) a “Kinder Joy” cream and

 Use the optional backside wrap strip with sticky dots or

-equivalent to help hold candy in place, if desired.
+equivalent to help hold candy in place,

 Finish with ribbon bow tied around an ear,